-On October 10, 2018, the MS TIG published a Notice of Initiation for Restoration Plan Drafting in Mississippi.4 This Draft SRP is the result of that effort.
-Proposing this Draft SRP addresses the Trustees' public involvement goals by proposing to the public that the MS TIG undertake project implementation described herein to provide primary and compensatory restoration of habitats, species, and services in Mississippi using funds made available in the DWH Consent Decree.
+On October 10, 2018, the MS TIG published a Notice of Initiation for Restoration Plan Drafting in Mississippi.
+The draft SRP is the result of that effort.
+The draft SRP addressed the Trustees' public involvement goals by proposing to the public that the MS TIG undertake project implementation described herein to provide primary and compensatory restoration of habitats, species, and services in Mississippi using funds made available in the DWH Consent Decree.
 Additional projects in Mississippi will continue to be proposed in subsequent restoration plans prepared by the MS TIG.
-This Draft SRP will be made available for public review and comment for thirty (30) days, as specified in the public notice published in the Federal Register, the restore.ms website, and the Trustees' website.
-Comments on this Draft SRP can be submitted during the comment period by one of following methods:
+The draft SRP was made available for public review and comment for thirty (30) days from July 2 through July 31, 2019, as specified in the public notice published in the Federal Register, the restore.ms website, and the Trustees' website.